There’s a beautiful, productive tension between fundamentals and trends. This tension informs everything that we do here at smithHOUSE, everyday.

 2. Web Design

 Fundamentals of Web Design: At its core, web design is about empathy for your users.
 It’s about creating a compelling website that solves their problems.
 It’s about putting their needs ahead of your own.
 (One line we often repeat with clients: “Remember, your website isn’t about you.
-Your social media presences isn’t about you.
+Your social media presence isn’t about you.
 It’s about your customers.
 The customers you have now, and the customers you want to reach.)

 Trends in Web Design: Trends in web design are invigorating, and bring optimism to a trade that is often pounded by compromise and arbitrary restrictions (WCAG 3.0 Compliance?).